izatop/pickpoint/README.md

  * getRegistry
  * getRegistryByParcelNumber
  * createLabels
+ * createZLabels
  * getCities
  * getPostamatList
  * getZones
  * getReturnDocuments

-Full implementation of Pickpoint API coming soon...
+Full description of API parameters you can see in Pickpoint integration docs.